 “The COVID-19 pandemic showed that we have paid a terrible price because corporations extracted profits from our long-term care system.
 These companies prioritize profits over care while avoiding taxes, the very thing that supports our care system,” said DT Cochrane, economist for Canadians for Tax Fairness and co-author of the report.

 The report recommends that for-profit facilities in Ontario be required to publicly report their financial, ownership, and staffing information as a condition of public funding, and sign an agreement that they will not partake in tax avoidance strategies.
 Ultimately, Ontario should create a plan to phase out funding for for-profit LTC and build a more robust non-profit system that performs better in terms of level of care, the report notes.

 “Ontarians deserve to know how their money is being spent and have some say, especially when the care of our loved ones is at stake,” said Katrina Miller, Executive Director of Canadians for Tax Fairness.
 “We need full transparency when private companies take public funds, and a shift towards non-profit structures where care doesn’t compete with profit margins.”

-Canadians for Tax Fairness advocates for fair and progressive tax policies aimed at building a strong and sustainable economy, reducing inequalities and funding quality public services.
+Canadians for Tax Fairness (C4TF) is a non-profit, non-partisan organization that advocates for fair and progressive tax policies, aimed at building a strong and sustainable economy, reducing inequalities, and funding quality public services.